 To grow your online business or a new blog, be specific to attract those clients who’ll most relate to your vibe, style, and what you’re providing.

 Niching down is the only way to build a tribe of like-minded peeps.

 It doesn’t mean that people who don’t fit the income, gender, behavioral, or lifestyle profile of your ideal customer wouldn’t buy from you.

 If you want your marketing to connect on a deeper level with your audience, hone in on a smaller segment of the market so you can get more personal.

 All Niches Aren’t Equal

-No matter what industry you’re in, given everything else is equal, marketing to a narrowed niche market always produces better marketing return-on-investment and sales results.
+No matter what industry you’re in, given everything else is equal, marketing to a narrowed niche market always produces better marketing and sales results.

 Any woman who loves stilettos could be a potential buyer for a pair of stilettos online.